-Buying a used vehicle instead of a new one is often a good way to save money and get more car for less money.
+Buying a used vehicle instead of a new car is often a good way to save money and get more car for less money.
 However, if you're in the market for an older car, you're probably wondering how many miles is too many.

 It's possible you'll find your perfect used car for exactly what you're willing to pay only to realize it has tens or even hundreds of thousands of miles on it.